Norskknight/eggCheckInProject/README.md

 * enter egg type
 #### Generate Data
 * have an ID
-* have a Wash by date / refrigarate by date
+* have a Wash by date / refrigarate by date 1 week after entering
-* have a use by date
+* have a use by date 6 weeks after refrigeration
 #### Use Data
 * add dates with ID's to a calender